Recorder (musical instrument): Repertoire

-Modern recorder players have taken up the practice of playing instrumental music from the period, perhaps anachronistically, such as the monophonic estampies from the Chansonnier du Roi (thirteenth century), Add MS 29987 (fourteenth or fifteenth), or the Codex Faenza (fifteenth), and have arranged keyboard music, such as the estampies from the Robertsbridge codex (fourteenth), or the vocal works of composers such as Guillaume de Machaut and Johannes Ciconia for recorder ensembles.
+Modern recorder players have taken up playing instrumental music, some anachronistically, from the period—such as the monophonic estampies (prints) from the Chansonnier du Roi (13th century), the British Library's Add MS 29987 (14th or 15th century), or the Codex Faenza (15th century).
+And they have arranged keyboard music of the period for recorder ensembles, including the estampies from the Robertsbridge codex (14th century), or the vocal works of composers Guillaume de Machaut, Johannes Ciconia, and others.

 Renaissance

 In the sixteenth century, the structure, repertoire, and performing practice of the recorder is better documented than in prior epochs.
 The recorder was one of the most important wind instruments of the Renaissance, and many instruments dating to the sixteenth century survive, including some matched consorts.
 This period also produced the first extant books describing the recorder, including the treatises of Virdung (1511), Agricola (1529), Ganassi (1535), Cardano (c.1546), Jambe de Fer (1556), and Praetorius (1619).
 Nonetheless, understanding of the instrument and its practice in this period is still developing.